Sean-Michael/amieart-static/README.md

 The CMS provides interfaces for editing:

 - **Projects**: Add or edit portfolio projects, including images and descriptions
+- **Artworks**: Manage individual artworks, including details like medium, dimensions, and year
+- **Gallery**: Browse and filter all artworks by medium and year
 - **Pages**: Edit content for the Home, Bio, Resume, Contact, and Shop pages
 - **Media**: Upload and manage images for use in content